-- (3) Amount of indoor nonresidential square footage: At least 37,000 square feet of indoor nonresidential space shall be constructed by the redeveloper.
+- (3) Amount of indoor nonresidential square footage: At least [37,000] 17,000 square feet of indoor nonresidential space shall be constructed by the redeveloper.
 Nonresidential uses may be located on the first floor of multiuse buildings, except that freestanding one- or two-story nonresidential structures are permitted to be located within the promenade as kiosks or fronting the promenade in a corner location as a nonresidential building.
-Kiosks and commercial uses within a hotel shall not be counted towards the minimum indoor nonresidential square footage requirement. - Required outdoor civic space and uses: Consistent with Exhibit E of (4) the Settlement and Redeveloper's Agreement, civic uses shall include a minimum of 50,000 square feet contained in the promenade and shall be provided, owned and maintained by the redeveloper at its cost in perpetuity.
+Kiosks and commercial uses within a hotel shall not be counted towards the minimum indoor nonresidential square footage requirement. - (4) Required outdoor civic space and uses: Consistent with Exhibit E of the Settlement and Redeveloper's Agreement, civic uses shall include a minimum of 50,000 square feet contained in the promenade and shall be provided, owned and maintained by the redeveloper at its cost in perpetuity.
 It may be used for a farmer's market and other public events sponsored by civic organizations which shall be according to a schedule of availability and rules of usage established by the redeveloper in cooperation with the Township.
 The promenade shall include a sheltered public gathering space permanently affixed and constructed primarily of glass or other transparent material subject to the approval of the Township.
 The promenade shall also include a plaza, utilities, and shall be located at a place where the streets could be closed for vehicular traffic at appropriate locations.
 If necessary, the redeveloper shall provide public use easements allowing the public to use and enjoy the promenade.
-Public access to restrooms shall be provided during normal business hours and scheduled public events. - (5) A hotel may be constructed and shall be fronting the promenade. - (6) Maximum improvement coverage: 95%. - (7) Maximum building height: Four stories with the exception of: - (a) Mixed-use buildings with nonresidential uses on the ground floor can be up to five stories, provided that the fifth floor facade is stepped back a minimum of six feet from the fourth floor facade below.
+[Public access to restrooms shall be provided during normal business hours and scheduled public events.] - (5) A hotel may be constructed and shall be fronting the promenade. - (6) Maximum improvement coverage: 95%.

-- (b) Senior housing buildings may be up to five (5) stories and seventy (70) feet. - (c) One hotel may be up to six stories and eighty-five (85) feet, plus open or partially covered rooftop terraces and outdoor dining facilities. - (d) Parking structures attached to buildings with principal permitted uses may be up to six levels and seventy (70) feet.
+- (7) Maximum building height: Four stories with the exception of: - (a) Mixed-use buildings with nonresidential uses on the ground floor can be up to five stories, provided that the fifth floor facade is stepped back a minimum of six feet from the fourth floor facade below. - (b) Senior housing buildings may be up to five (5) stories and seventy (70) feet. - (c) One hotel may be up to six stories and eighty-five (85) feet, plus open or partially covered rooftop terraces and outdoor dining facilities.
+If a hotel is not constructed, another principal permitted use may be located in its place at the terminus of the promenade and may be up to six stories and eighty-five (85) feet, plus open or partially covered rooftop terraces. - (d) Parking structures attached to buildings with principal permitted uses may be up to six levels and seventy (70) feet.
 Parking levels located below grade shall not be counted in calculating the number of levels or height.
-[The top floor of the garage shall not be higher than the adjoining building to which it is attached.]
-In those instances where a side of a garage is not attached to a building, a parapet shall be provided in order to shield from view any parked vehicles. - (e) In accordance with New Jersey Building Code (N.J.A.C.
+In those instances where a side of a garage is not attached to a building, a parapet shall be provided in order to shield from view any parked vchicles. - (e) In accordance with New Jersey Building Code (N.J.A.C.
 5:23-3.14), Building Height shall be defined as the vertical distance from grade plane to the average height of the highest roof surface.
 A grade plane shall be defined as a reference plane representing the average of finished ground level adjoining the building at exterior walls.
 Where the finished ground level slopes away from the exterior walls, the reference plane shall be established by the lowest points within the area between the building and the lot line or, where the lot line is more than 6 feet from the building, between the building and a point 6 feet from the building.